christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_first_sprint.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-We have to improve the estimation, considering all the details of our tasks; we have to divide the work more efficiently; we have to improve the management of the timesheet
+We have to improve the estimation, considering all the details of our tasks; we have to divide the work more efficiently; Improvement is required in the management of the timesheet

 - One thing you are proud of as a Team!!